CS-AWARE-NEXT/cs-aware-next.github.io/content/blog/BLOG_CriM24.md

 The yearly cyber security seminar CriM is upon us once again!
 We are glad to host three days of expert lectures on this year's topic: CyberSec in Muumimaa - Finnish Cybersecurity in a changing world.

 Alongside with the expert lectures, there is a workshop on TPM 2.0 and a two-afternoon hackathon on AI Security focused on Large Language Models.
-The 100+ attendants will get acquainted with TPM2.0 security, prompt engineering, and the latest LLM security testing tools.
+The 100+ attendants from the industry and University of Oulu will get acquainted with TPM2.0 security, prompt engineering, and the latest LLM security testing tools.

 Further information at: https://www.oulu.fi/en/crim